Albert Park and Lake

-Albert Park is a large public park in the City of Port Phillip, an inner suburban LGA of Melbourne, Victoria, Australia.
-Located 3 km south of the Melbourne central business district, the park encompasses 2.25 km2 of parkland around the 1.8 km long Albert Park Lake, a 0.49 km2 Y-shaped artificial lake used both for water sports and public recreation.
+Albert Park is a 225 ha urban park, freshwater (Note: In 1803, Charles Grimes, the surveyor-general of New South Wales, recorded that he came to “a salt lagoon about a mile long and quarter of a mile wide”.) artificial lake and sports venue, located in the eponymous inner-city suburb of Melbourne, in Victoria, Australia.
+Situated within the City of Port Phillip, the park is located 3 km south of the Melbourne city centre and surrounds the 1.8 km Albert Park Lake, a 49 ha Y-shaped artificial lake used both for water sports and public recreation.

 The park is an important site for the sporting culture of Melbourne and Victoria, hosting multiple sports venues such as the Lakeside Stadium, the Melbourne Sports and Aquatic Centre and other indoor sports facilities, the Albert Park Yacht Club and Albert Sailing Club, the Albert Park Golf Course, a 4.7 km walking track around the lake, numerous ovals, and the Albert Park Circuit—home of the Australian Grand Prix since 1996.

-It occupies a trapezoid superblock bordered by (clockwise from north) Albert Road, Queens Road, Fitzroy Street and Canterbury Road, and surrounding suburbs include Albert Park, Middle Park and St. Kilda West to the west and southwest; St Kilda to the south; South Yarra, Prahran and Windsor to the east; and South Melbourne to the north.
+The park occupies a trapezoid superblock bordered by (clockwise from north) Albert Road, Queens Road, Fitzroy Street and Canterbury Road, and surrounding suburbs include Albert Park, Middle Park and St. Kilda West to the west and southwest; St Kilda to the south; South Yarra, Prahran and Windsor to the east; and South Melbourne to the north.
 The public-funded Mac.Robertson Girls' High School, one of Australia's top selective schools, is located to the northeastern corner of the park.

 History

-Early history
+The park is located on the traditional lands of the Bunurong.

-Albert Park was originally part of the extensive Yarra River Delta, which involved vast areas of wetlands and sparse vegetation, interspersed with lagoons, some of which were quite large, including the lagoon from which Albert Park Lake was created.
-The area was occupied by localised tribes of Indigenous Australians, the Boonwurrung people, for around 40,000+ years prior to European settlement, and was one of many sites around Melbourne where regular corroborees (meetings) were held.
+Prior to European occupation in the 19th century, Albert Park was part of the extensive Yarra River delta, which involved vast areas of wetlands and sparse vegetation, interspersed with shallow lagoons, some of which were quite large, including the lagoon from which Albert Park Lake was created.
+The area was occupied by localised tribes of Indigenous Australians, the Boonwurrung people, for around 40,000+ years prior to European settlement, and was one of many sites around Melbourne where regular corroborees were held.
+Aboriginal and later European hunters caught wildfowl.

 19th and 20th centuries

 Following British settlement from 1835 onwards, much of the Yarra River delta was drained to dry the land and enable agriculture, housing and grazing.
-Through the 1840s and 1850s, the area now occupied by Albert Park itself was unofficial parkland, used for military training, grazing and hunting.
-In 1864 the area was officially proclaimed a public park and named Albert Park in honour of Queen Victoria's consort, Prince Albert.
+Through the 1840s and 1850s, the area now occupied by Albert Park was unofficial parkland, used for military training, grazing and hunting.
+In 1864 the area had become a polluted swamp.
+It was officially proclaimed as a public park and named Albert Park in honour of Queen Victoria's consort, Prince Albert.